kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/config-fn.md

   4. Format the output

     #!/bin/bash
-    # script must run wrapped by kyaml for parsing input
+    # script must run wrapped by `kustomize config run-fns wrap`
-    # the functionConfig into env vars
+    # for parsing input the functionConfig into env vars
     if [ -z ${WRAPPED} ]; then
       export WRAPPED=true
       config run-fns wrap -- $0